 Have students pair up and share their responses.
+Consider allowing students to choose their partners for activities centered on more personal topics.

 JACKIE RUBINO: Today we'll start the class with a Think-Pair-Share activity.
 So basically, I'm going to present the class with three questions, and they're general questions that just ask the kids to reflect on some big ideas.
 They'll be asked to pair up or just get with a couple of people in their vicinity.
 And they'll talk about their opinions on the different questions that they were asked and kind of engage in this conversation.
 Some may agree with each other.
 Some may not, but they'll have the discussion.
 And then after a few minutes, I'll ask them to come back together as a class, and I'll ask one person from a group to share out either their own opinions, or they could share out opinions of others that they found interesting in their groups or their partners' opinions.